 - Making it specific to the reader by customizing it for them.

 - Applying your spin to a topic and infusing it with your personality.

 Personalize Your Content Marketing for Your Audience

-Personalizing your content marketing not only improves the customer experience but adds business value too.
+When you personalize your content marketing, you not only improves the customer experience but adds business value too.
 Personalizing your content marketing:

 - Provides valuable insights into your prospects and customers.

 - Increases sales.